EPLStudents/EPLWiki/README.md

 ```
 Next, check the `./source/[html|latex]` folder.
 You should be able to find the result of your build.

+:warning: The Symbola font is required to obtain a correct rendering.

 ## TODO
 ### Pages
  - [ ] Home page